LaunchCodeEducation/data-analysis/src/assignments/scrabble-scorer.rst

 Starter Code
 ------------

-Follow your Canvas instructions for creating your solution repository from the tempalte starter application.
+Follow your Canvas instructions for creating your solution repository from the template starter application.

 You only need to code in one file here, ``scrabble-scorer.py``.
 Within this Python file are the starts of all of the functions and data sctructures you need to write your